Rixtho/Rixtho/README.md

-Student and software devewoper at CQSE GmbH.
+Student at TUM and software devewoper at BMW.